LOG CABIN PERENNIALS

 Picture

-Pitcher plant, Sarracenia purpurea in my bog garden.
+The carnivorous Pitcher plant, Sarracenia purpurea in my bog garden.
 They really have a negligible effect on pests, but they are beautiful and a nice conversation piece.

 Picture